mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

     a.withdraw(300)
     print(a.getBalance())

-The constructor now has a parameter to specify the account's line of credit.
+The LOC constructor has a parameter to specify the LOC account's line of credit.
 This amount is used to initialize a new attribute, unique to the LOC account.
 Next the constructor asks the parent class to perform its constructor method.
 Notice we still cannot withdraw more than we have on deposit.

 Now we modify the LOC ``withdraw`` method to also check the object's ``__line`` attribute.